 Each user and table is automatically allocated an internal stage for data files.
 It is also possible to create named internal stages.

 As mentioned above, Internal Named Stages can be created by the user using the respective SQL statements.
-It provides a lot of flexibility while loading data by giving you options to assign file format and other options to named stages.
+It provides a lot of flexibility while loading data by giving you options to assign file formats and other options to named stages.

 While running DDL and commands like load data, SnowSQL is quite a handy CLI client that can be used to run those commands and is available in Linux/Mac/Windows.
 Read more about the tool and options.